Beef, New Zealand, imported, subcutaneous fat, raw

 Compare Beef, New Zealand, imported, subcutaneous fat, raw

-See how Beef, New Zealand, imported, subcutaneous fat, raw compares to other foods:
+See how Beef, New Zealand, imported, subcutaneous fat, raw compares to other foods in terms of nutrition:

-- Beef, New Zealand, imported, subcutaneous fat, raw vs Beef, ribeye petite roast/filet, boneless, separable lean only, trimmed to 0" fat, select, raw
+- Beef, New Zealand, imported, subcutaneous fat, raw vs Beef, round, top round, separable lean and fat, trimmed to 1/8" fat, prime, raw

-- Beef, New Zealand, imported, subcutaneous fat, raw vs Beef, ribeye cap steak, boneless, separable lean only, trimmed to 0" fat, choice, raw
+- Beef, New Zealand, imported, subcutaneous fat, raw vs Beef, round, top round, steak, separable lean and fat, trimmed to 1/8" fat, prime, cooked, broiled

-- Beef, New Zealand, imported, subcutaneous fat, raw vs Beef, ribeye cap steak, boneless, separable lean only, trimmed to 0" fat, select, raw
+- Beef, New Zealand, imported, subcutaneous fat, raw vs Beef, shoulder top blade steak, boneless, separable lean and fat, trimmed to 0" fat, select, raw

-- Beef, New Zealand, imported, subcutaneous fat, raw vs Beef, ribeye filet, boneless, separable lean only, trimmed to 0" fat, all grades, cooked, grilled
+- Beef, New Zealand, imported, subcutaneous fat, raw vs Beef, short loin, t-bone steak, separable lean and fat, trimmed to 1/8" fat, choice, cooked, grilled

 More in Beef Products